avinassh/blag/content/posts/install-uefi-windows-yosemite-dualboot.md

 categories: ["tutorial"]
 tags: ["hackintosh", "osx", "uefi"]
 slug: "install-uefi-windows-yosemite-dualboot"
-description: "This tutorial will help you install Windows 8 on a Legacy BIOS in UEFI mode using Clover and dual boot with Yosemite."
+summary: "This tutorial will help you install Windows 8 on a Legacy BIOS in UEFI mode using Clover and dual boot with Yosemite."
 ---

 In this tutorial I am going to explain how to install Windows 8 on a Legacy BIOS in UEFI mode (Yes!
 It's possible!!) using Clover and dual boot with Yosemite.
 Technically this tutorial should work for Windows 7 and Mavericks also, but I haven't tried.